 More and more people are trying cord cutting, which refers to the termination of cable or satellite TV service in favor of paid online services such as Amazon Video, Hulu, Netflix and YouTube TV.
+These services offer a cable-like experience with several channels for a subscription fee that's probably less expensive than your current cable or satellite bill.
 You can use your smart TV to take advantage of these services and cut the cord, with certain limitations.

 There are also several free, ad-supported services that provide hours of shows, movies, and even live news and sports without a subscription.
 Crackle, Pluto.tv and Xumo are available on most smart TV platforms and offer something for just about everyone.
 More specialized services, like the anime-focused Crunchyroll and the music video-only Vevo deliver niche content on most smart TVs, and others, like The Roku Channel, may be specific to one platform.

 The biggest reason to maintain a cable or satellite TV subscription is to watch live sporting events.
 (Some apps, such as MLB.com, stream live sports, but these services cost extra and don't include all games.)